 Yet ahead lay the swimming pool, waiting in the humid darkness of its building for lights to discover it, for people to measure and balance its chemicals, for computer screens to come to life, for the daily schedule to be printed and the showers to be run to prime the hot water.
 In the town ahead were therapy patients, members of the early water aerobics class and crack-of-dawn lap swimmers.
-I was driving through the dark for them.
+I drive through the dark for them.

-So I shook off the wistful feeling that there are other ways to live, deeper, older and more magical, shut the window and drove on, through the waking town under the dim dawn sky, heavy with downy snow, and stepped into the humid warmth and sound of the swimming pool, blue and white and brightly lit.
+So I shook off the wistful feeling that there are other ways to live, deeper, older and more magical, shut the car window and drove on, through the waking town under the dim dawn sky, heavy with downy snow, and stepped into the humid warmth and sound of the swimming pool, blue and white and brightly lit.
 The darkness and I parted for a time, but it has a piece of me I can give to no one and nothing else.
 The dark is a lover unlike any other.

 I will always return to it.

-Driving in the dark again.
+Driving in the dark.
 My daily crime.

 All content on this site ©2018